department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 Find out about different types of memorial items, and learn about selecting different inscriptions and emblems.
 </div>

-## What are the different types of memorial items?
+## What types of memorial items are there?

 Memorial items include: